Frequently Asked Questions

 Rehab though, is a process, not an event.
 “Miracle” one session cures are the exception, and more commonly it takes multiple sessions over weeks to months to work your body back to where it needs to be.

 Do you treat children.

-Yes for Orthopaedic problems – Sprains, strains, after fractures or other sports injuries, or foot problems.
+Yes for orthopaedic problems – Sprains, strains, after fractures or other sports injuries, or foot problems.
 We don’t do developmental or neurological treatment for children as we don’t have the space or specialised equipment.
-For children under 16 we would require a parent at all times.
-Over 16 we would need a parent or guardian to attend for the initial session and provide a signed consent to treat, and we would prefer that the parent attend subsequent sessions (but it is not required).
+For children under 16 we would require a parent to attend with them at all sessions.
+Over 16 we would need a parent or guardian to attend for the initial session and provide a consent to treat, and we would prefer that the parent attend subsequent sessions (but it is not required).